-11 See Notification under section 107(2) of the Communications Act 2003 dated 6 October 2003 and published on 10 October 2003 at Annex B to statement entitled 'The Granting of the Electronic Communications Code by the Director General of Telecommunications - A Statement issued by the Director General of Telecommunications'.
+9 See Notification under section 107(2) of the Communications Act 2003 dated 6 October 2003 and published on 10 October 2003 at Annex B to statement entitled 'The Granting of the Electronic Communications Code by the Director General of Telecommunications - A Statement issued by the Director General of Telecommunications'.

-- 2.8.8 where the applicant is able and willing to share electronic communications apparatus, evidence of his ability and willingness to share such apparatus; - 2.8.9 where applicable, a description of alternative arrangements to the direction applying the Code which have been sought; - 2.8.10 where available, a description of any measures taken or initiatives signed up to which demonstrate responsible use by the applicant of the Code; and - 2.8.11 evidence of the applicant's ability to put in place funds for meeting liabilities as defined in restrictions and conditions referred to in sections 109 to 117 of the Communications Act 2003 prior to the exercise of rights conferred by the Code. - 2.9 As noted in the statement, Ofcom is willing to receive applications in electronic form.
-12
+- 2.8.10 where available, a description of any measures taken or initiatives signed up to which demonstrate responsible use by the applicant of the Code; and - 2.8.11 evidence of the applicant's ability to put in place funds for meeting liabilities as defined in restrictions and conditions referred to in sections 109 to 117 of the Communications Act 2003 prior to the exercise of rights conferred by the Code. - 2.9 As noted in the statement, Ofcom is willing to receive applications in electronic form.10